grafana/grafana/docs/sources/installation/behind_proxy.md

 - subpath `grafana`
 - Grafana installed on `http://localhost:3000`
 - server config:

     ```bash
     [server]
     domain = localhost:8080
     root_url = %(protocol)s://%(domain)s:/grafana
     ```

-Create an Inbound Rule for the parent website (localhost:8080 in this example) with the following settings:
+Create an Inbound Rule for the parent website (localhost:8080 in this example) in IIS Manager with the following settings:

 - pattern: `grafana(/)?(.*)`
 - check the `Ignore case` checkbox